jonfanlab/GLOnet/README.md

 	-figures/  (figures of generated devices and loss function curve)

-	-model/    (all weights of the generator and discriminator)
+	-model/    (all weights of the generator)

 	-outputs/  (500 generated devices in `.mat` format)